seanbaxter/DirectXShaderCompiler/docs/LangRef.rst

 mathematical result modulo 2\ :sup:`n`\ , where n is the bit width of the result.

-Because LLVM integers use a two's complement representation, this instruction is appropriate for both signed and unsigned integers.
+Because LLVM37 integers use a two's complement representation, this instruction is appropriate for both signed and unsigned integers.

 ``nuw`` and ``nsw`` stand for "No Unsigned Wrap" and "No Signed Wrap",